Heavy Equipment Inspection Checklist: Your Comprehensive Guide

 The Power of Digitization

 Paper inspections are still common, but they're slow and prone to loss.
 Tools like HVI, available at heavyvehicleinspection.com, take inspections to the next level.
 Operators can log checks on their phones, attach notes or photos, and flag failures—triggering instant maintenance requests.
 Mechanics resolve issues and update the system, all without a single call.
 This closed-loop process keeps everyone in sync, cuts downtime, and preserves records for compliance or incident reviews.
+Start your free trial to experience the power of digitized inspections.

 Setting Inspection Schedules